Contacting Christians in Sensitive Areas

 Some missionaries cannot be identified online to protect their identity.
-If you would like more information on a particular mission, please call the church office at (513) 542-9025.
+If you would like more information on a particular missionary, please call the church office at (513) 542-9025.

-Topics to AVOID: politics, support or money gifts (except for birthdays or Christmas), foreigners' rights, negative comments, evangelism, missionary work, witnessing, etc. DO NOT MENTION "newsletters" or "prayer letters".
-In NO way imply that the person is there as a missionary or "for the Lord" or is in any way connected with any Christian organization.
-DO not use church, mission or Christian agency letterhead.
+Politics, support or money gifts (except for birthdays or Christmas), foreigners' rights, negative comments, evangelism, missionary work, witnessing, etc. Do not use words like "newsletters" or "prayer letters."
+Do not imply that the person is there as a missionary or is in any way connected with any Christian organization.
+Do not use church, mission or Christian agency letterhead.

-DO NOT try to write between the lines.
-Anything that might seem to be a secret code could cause suspicions and misunderstandings.
+Do not try to write between the lines.
+Anything that might appear to be a secret code could raise suspicions.

-Unless your friend asks you to write directly, use the address given to you in this directory.
+Unless your friend asks you to write directly, use the address given to you in ECC's Missionary directory.

-Mail time is always a highlight, especially if photos of friends and home are included (but avoid photos of obvious church activities other than weddings).
-Before sending gift packages contact the Mission Committee for mailing instructions.
+Mail time is always a highlight for our missionaries, especially if photos of friends and home are included.
+(Avoid sending photos of obvious church activities other than weddings).
+Before sending gift packages, contact the Mission Committee for mailing instructions.
 Packages often do not get to the designated recipient.
 Once you have mailing instructions, always airmail a list of the contents separately.

 Check for International postage rate changes with your post office.

-When you send something, mark your calendar to jog your memory to write again soon!
-Mail is very important to those overseas.
-Frequent cards are better than one long letter.
+After you send your first letter, set a reminder to write again soon!
+Mail is important to those overseas.
+Frequent cards are better than rare, long letters.

-Email is also read by officials in many areas.
-Follow the abaove guidelines for its contents.
-Do not send email with a “From” address or other indication that it comes from a Christian organization.
+Individual e-mails are also read by officials in many areas.
+Follow the letter-writing guidelines above for appropriate e-mail content.
+Do not send e-mail from a religious-sounding e-mail address or other indication that it comes from a Christian organization.